-The first challenge you encounter when you arrive at the 55 acre lake is how to put your boat in the water.
+The first challenge you encounter when you arrive at the 55-acre lake is how to put your boat in the water.
 While it has a marina, I did not see any facilities to launch a trailered boat or a canoe.
-The concession stand was closed this late in the season, so there was no one there to ask or pay the $2.00 launch fee.
-I’m sure they have a formally designated spot to do this, but on this day we just drove onto the beach and unloaded as there were no signs that prohibited the access.
+The concession stand was closed this late in the season, so no one was there to ask or pay the $2.00 launch fee.
+I’m sure they have a formally designated spot to do this, but on this day, we just drove onto the beach and unloaded, as there were no signs that prohibited the access.

 Once in the water, we motored over to the western shore to gain protection from the wind that had picked up and made it increasingly difficult to keep the canoe in a stable position for fishing.
-We saw a couple guys on the western shore fishing from the bank.
-They all had 5 gallon buckets that implied that there was decent fishing near the shore and that they were meathunters.
-Since meathunters usually know where to go, we were encouraged that the lake would produce for us.
+We saw a couple of guys on the western shore fishing from the bank.
+They all had 5-gallon buckets that implied that there was decent fishing near the shore and that they were meat hunters.
+Since meat hunters usually know where to go, we were encouraged that the lake would produce for us.
 We motored up lake from them and began to fish the shoreline.
 I did not pick up any beeps on the fish finder in the 10 to 15 ft depth we floated through.
 We continued to float our way north and eventually entered the mouth of the creek that feeds the lake.
 This is the same creek that flows down from the Accotink Creek delayed harvest trout area.

-Bottom line: All things considered, this is probably a decent place to fish.
-We’ll have to come back here when the season opens again in 2009 and the fish start moving from wherever they hide when the water turns cold.
-We were using powerbait grubs and gulp flavored worms to no effect.
+Lake Accotink Fishing Bottom line: All things considered, this is probably a decent place to fish.
+We’ll have to return here when the season opens again in 2009, and the fish start moving from wherever they hide when the water turns cold.
+We were using power bait grubs and gulp-flavored worms to no effect.
 The one fish was caught on a Panther Martin spinner.

 I have the sense that the pressure on this lake is not overwhelming.
 The fact that you cannot put a real bass boat on this lake implies that it is left to the canoeist and the kayakers.
 While there are certainly enthusiastic fishermen who use these types of water craft, there is a less technology typically deployed from those boats and that may make them less productive.